The 12 Most Common Reasons for Returns

 The customer ordered the wrong product or size

-Customers often order the wrong thing—maybe it’s a peripheral that’s incompatible with their device, or clothes that don’t fit.
+Customers often order the wrong thing—maybe it’s a peripheral that’s incompatible with their device, a replacement part for the wrong model, or clothes that don’t fit.
 In these cases, they might have benefited from considering their purchase more carefully, but it’s understandable that they wouldn’t want to be stuck with a product they can’t use.

 The merchant shipped the wrong product or size

 On the other hand, sometimes the customer places their order correctly, but the merchant ships the wrong item.
 In these instances, the merchant has a clear obligation to accept the return and ship the correct item.